 What is reality?
-This physical reality seems very compelling/pervasive/persistent, and so too this orthogonal abstract/symbolic reality.
+Physical reality seems very compelling/pervasive/persistent, and so too, orthogonal abstract/symbolic reality.
 Indeed, it appears to be the implicate superset of physical reality, the mysterious nothing whence every thing springs.

 One fundamental difference between the physical and the abstract is locality/existence/embodiment.
 Physical existence requires specific location in space-time, thus physical objects are unique, giving rise to the problem of property/possession/ownership.
 The structures of abstract reality (or information space) are also necessarily unique; however, anything capable of thought/imagination can wander throughout information space without displacement of either the observed or other observers.
 Information space remains eternal, without time/change – it is the observation which may change.

 For example: If in some meadow, I pluck a pretty flower and give it to you, it is yours, no longer mine (nor the meadow's); by contrast, if in some field of imagination and thought, I find an interesting idea and show you to it, it is ours (without taking), an eternal object in the commons of mind.

 Property is naturally bound to the physical.
 By contrast, the abstract is naturally a commons.
 We may think we create ideas but we find them.
 Finding ideas is often associated with great expense of time and energy spent in exploration, and the tendency for secrecy and compensation, but information space remains open and free, without security, without commodity.
 Ironically, it seems we consider information and idea as commodity and we peddle our maps, whether for commerce or for pride.